Bellman Value Decomposition for Task Logic in Safe Optimal Control: Policy Synthesis

 In this section, we extend the previous results involving the optimal action sequence $\alpha$ to a state-feedback policy $\pi: \mathcal{X} \to \mathcal{A}$.
 For general TL predicates, the synthesis of a policy that matches open-loop action sequence performance requires state-augmentation \cite{sharpless2025dual,meng2025tgpo}.
-The nature of temporal logic is to score satisfaction over the entire trajectory Hence, to play optimally, the running performance is required.
+The nature of temporal logic is to score satisfaction over the entire trajectory.
+Hence, to play optimally, the running performance is required.
 In \cite{sharpless2025dual}, the authors show that for a reduced set of dual-predicates, the optimal policy may be derived as a function of the augmented-state and each decomposed Value.
 Here, we generalize these results to the decomposed Value graph that arises in the decomposition of the general predicates considered in this work.

-To do so, we introduce the Q function, which defines the value of taking a particular action $a$ at state $x$, then following the optimal policy thereafter.
-However, since the optimal policy for temporal logic is history-dependent, we will extend the Q to consider not just the current action, but also the next $n$ actions.

-As shown in Thm.~\ref{thm:master}, the TL can be transformed into a single Until but with a ``reach'' predicate that involves the value function of a subproblem.
-Hence, for conciseness, we will first define the Q function and its extensions for the Until case, then show how it can be applied to the general case.
+We show how the optimal policy can be composed from the optimal policies corresponding to each of the nodes in the DVG.